sarit130-zz/Kubernetes/kubcluster-autoscaler/README.md

 ## Installing the Chart

-In order for the chart to configure the aws-cluster-autoscaler properly during the installation process, you must provide some minimal configuration which can't rely on defaults.
-This includes at least one element in the `autoscalingGroups` array and its three values: `name`, `minSize` and `maxSize`.
+In order for the chart to configure the aws-cluster-autoscaler properly during the installation process,  `ASGname`, `minSize` and `maxSize`.
 These parameters cannot be passed to helm using the `--set` parameter at this time, so you must supply these using a `values.yaml` file such as:

 ```
-autoscalingGroups:
+Change in Value.yaml
-  - name: your-asg-name
+    ASGname: your-asg-name
     maxSize: 10
     minSize: 1
 ```